 Kolhapur Mahalakshmi Temple

 The Kolhapur Mahalakshmi temple’s lemon and orange tiered Shikhara’s were visible as soon as we entered the Bhavani Mandap.
-It gave me an impression that the temple is a relatively new construction.
+It gave me the impression that the temple is relatively new construction.
 But when we entered the temple we saw the base was all in grey stone with carvings that would place it somewhere around 10-11th CE.
 The huge Deep Stambhas or Deepmala are the unique features of this temple.
 You have to imagine how beautiful the temple would look when they are lighted and when all the security paraphernalia would be removed.

 The temple is a Shakti Peeth, one of the most important Devi temples.
 The idol in black stone covered with lots of precious metals and gems and in colorful Sari is beautiful.
 I got to spend a couple of minutes here and I felt blessed.
-There is a huge security surrounding the temple and no cameras are allowed inside.
+There is huge security surrounding the temple and no cameras are allowed inside.
 But that does nothing for the people who want to visit the Mahalakshmi in Kolhapur.

 Outside the temple, there were shops selling colorful bangles and bunches of Lotus flowers, to be offered to the Goddess.
 There were, of course, colorful shops selling Maharashtrian or Kolhapuri delicacies.
 Then there were lines of shops selling Kolhapuri chappals – the real ones and the miniature souvenir ones.

 Lavani Dance of Kolhapur